 The AUC does not automatically gather any personal information from you, such as email addresses.
 This information is only obtained if you supply it voluntarily by initiating contact with us or by registering with us for an AUC proceeding, hearing or consultation using AUC Engage.
 We do not collect personal information for any general purposes, and we do not collect personal information for commercial marketing.
 We only share the personal information you give us with government departments or agencies if your inquiry relates to that department and the sharing is permitted by law.

-The Commission’s policy is that its hearings and
+The AUC’s policy is that its hearings and

 proceedings should be open and transparent.
-The Commission therefore places all
+The AUC therefore places all

 material it receives in the course of a proceeding on the public record so that